andrewmartin/news-react/README.md

 ```

 The general pattern held here is that those files in `containers` will hold the `mapStateToProps` assignments only, and pass down to other containers.

+### Application Setup

+This is a custom invocation of some sensible defaults for Create React App, based on practices I find most efficient when building React/Redux applications.

+It includes:

+- `redux` and `redux-thunk`
+- `redux-actions`
+- `connected-react-router`
+- `redux-persist`
+- `node-sass`
+- `axios` and a vanilla API constructor singleton pattern
+- `classnames`

+It also has some default setup related to my preferred lint standards:

+- `husky` for pre-commit linting
+- `eslint-config-airbnb` (and related packages required to run linting)
+- `prettier`
+- ...and several other packages related to linting.
+Please see `package.json` and `.eslintrc.js` for specifics.

+It suggests and uses `NODE_PATH=src/` in the `.env` for absolute module importing.

+## Create React App Overrides

+I'm using `react-app-rewired` and `customize-cra` to:

+1. Setup `react-hot-loader`
+2. Setup `eslint`

+(See `config-overrides.js` for this 2 line setup).